 Listing 10-10: An impl block that only applies to a struct with a particular concrete type for the generic type parameter T

 This code means the type Point<f32> will have a method named distance_from_origin, and other instances of Point<T> where T is not of type f32 will not have this method defined.
-This method measures how far our point is from the point of coordinates (0.0, 0.0) and uses mathematical operations which are only available for floating point types.
+The method measures how far our point is from the point at coordinates (0.0, 0.0) and uses mathematical operations that are only available for floating point types.

 Generic type parameters in a struct definition aren’t always the same as those you use in that struct’s method signatures.
 For example, Listing 10-11 defines the method mixup on the Point<T, U> struct from Listing 10-8.
 The method takes another Point as a parameter, which might have different types than the self Point we’re calling mixup on.
 The method creates a new Point instance with the x value from the self Point (of type T) and the y value from the passed-in Point (of type W):